connecting

 WHITE PAPER: Priorities for the Next UN Secretary-General

-Project Starling’s Senior Adviser John Norris and Policy and Research Analyst Joshua Wells explore some of the key issues that the next Secretary-General should place front and center at a pivotal moment.
+October 2025 | The Starling Institute’s Senior Adviser John Norris and Policy and Research Analyst Joshua Wells explore some of the key issues that the next Secretary-General should place front and center at a pivotal moment.

 -